Convergence Mutual Funds

 Alpha is an annualized return measure of how much better or worse a fund’s performance is relative to an index of funds in the same category, after allowing for differences in risk.
 You cannot invest directly in an index.

-Convergence Investment Partners is the advisor to the Convergence Core Plus Fund, the Convergence Market Neutral Fund and the Convergence Opportunities Fund, which are distributed by Quasar Distributors, LLC.
+Convergence Investment Partners is the advisor to the Convergence Long Short Fund, the Convergence Market Neutral Fund and the Convergence Opportunities Fund, which are distributed by Quasar Distributors, LLC.